15 strings, factors, dates, and times

 # get rid of suspected plural

-donuts %>% str_replace ("s$", "")
+%>% str_replace ("s$", "") donuts

 ## [1] "glazed" "cake" "Pink sprinkled" "cream filled"